tokio-rs/tokio/CONTRIBUTING.md

 ### Module

-The module label provides a more fine grain categorization than **Area**.
+The module label provides a more fine grained categorization than **Area**.

  - **M-blocking** Things relevant to `spawn_blocking`, `block_in_place`.
  - **M-codec** The `tokio_util::codec` module.